brownfrosamurai/HiMama-Logsheet-/README.md

 - Initialized an express server on Node.js runtime environment.

-- MVC architectural design pattern in implementing this requirements placing emphasis on the models, views, and the controllers(routes).
+- I employed the MVC architectural design pattern in implementing these requirements placing emphasis on the models, views, and the controllers(routes).

 - Handlebars templating engine to render views.